Sudek/Sudek/articles/Initialization-in-streams-and-collections.md

 }
 ```

-We get a npe when one of the fields is null.
-Hm, I can add logic to prevent adding null objects to the list.
+Assume, once we receive `null` for a field, in this case we get NPE.
+The straightforward solution to prevent the error will be the null check definition before adding a value to the list.
 Let's see what happens.

 ```java
 public class Validator {